Ajay90/sort-QuickSort/README.md

 ## Description
 SKY Profiler does real time analytics of profiled data from the production instances of webMethods Integration Server to identify potential bottlenecks and help operational teams avoid any downtimes.
+SKY Profiler has two components.
+SKY Profiler Server and SKY Profiler Runtime.
+SKY Profiler Runtime is an Integration Server package which is required to send service invocation data to SKY Profiler server, which processes and displays information related to performance parameters.

 ## Requirements

 The project was developed and tested on the following installation:

 1. Integration Server 10.0
-Prepare your webMethods installation - your installation can contain only a plain IntegrationServer
+Prepare your webMethods installation - your installation can contain only a plain Integration Server
 2. Google Chrome Version 58.0

 **Note: Currently SKY Profiler Runtime works only with webMethods Integration Server installed on Linux box.
-	The User Interface is tested on Google Chrome 58.0 The Service Summary Table shows only the latest data from the SKYProfiler server start.
+	The User Interface is tested on Google Chrome 58.0
+	The Service Summary Table shows only the latest data from the SKYProfiler server start.
 If there were services executed before server start those will be not be shown.
 However the report will show all the data.**

 ## Set-up